billkable/tap-troubleshooting/workshop/prereq.md

 # Prerequisites

--   TAP Beta 4 (0.4.0) cluster installed on a provider of choice:
+-   TAP 1.0.0 cluster installed on a provider of choice:
     - Either Development or Full profile
     - OOTB Supply Chain Basic Package installed

--   TAP Beta 4 (0.4.0) cluster installed on a local provider is optional for inner loop development
+-   TAP 1.0.0 cluster installed on a local provider is optional for inner loop development

 -   Developer workstation with following tools: